Seasonal Workers in 20th Century Motueka

 Watch a clip of Selwyn Toogood's 1964 interview with a Motueka pub keeper about seasonal workers via Te Ara.

 The Fijian Work Scheme

-Some 300 Fijians were flown into New Zealand between 1971 and 1981 as part of the scheme.
-Growers paid for airfare in advance and then recouped the costs through wage deductions.
+Some 300 Fijians were flown into New Zealand between 1971 and 1981 as part of this scheme.
+Growers paid for airfares in advance and then recouped the costs through wage deductions.
 Most Fijians saw the scheme as a chance to earn money to send home, something which local retailers resented.

 In 1960 local shop keepers reported earning £700 per week during the harvest compared to just £50 in the off season, so you can understand why they would have been concerned.
 Seasonal workers brought in a lot of money.

 Over the course of the decade locals got used to the friendly, polite Fijians and they are remembered as being stable and reliable: very desirable traits when compared to other workers who rarely stayed the whole season.
 Many of the Fijians developed excellent relationships with the growers.
 Some growers even visited their former employees while on holiday in Fiji.
 None of the Fijian workers ended up settling permanently in the area and the programme was discontinued in 1981, when pressure from increasing unemployment within New Zealand made the scheme unfavourable.